cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ![Risk Definition During Lecturecast1](/Modules/3/img/1.png)

-My simplified version of this is that risk is the probability that something may occur, and is based on the impact an likelihood of the occurrence.
+My simplified interpretation is that risk is the probability that something may occur, and is based on the impact and likelihood of the occurrence.

 ![Risk Definition During Lecturecast1](/Modules/3/img/2.png)